uncopenweb/uow/README.rst

 * espeak 1.36.02 (for Jsonic)
 * lame 3.98.2 (for JSonic)
 * oggenc 1.2.0 (for JSonic)
+* jsonschema 0.2a (for Torongo)

 On Ubuntu Lucid
 ---------------

 * Install MongoDB from its homepage
 * Install Tornado from its homepage
+* Install jsonschema from its homepage (http://code.google.com/p/jsonschema/)
 * apt-get install supervisor nginx python-setuptools python2.6-dev python-pycurl vorbis-tools lame espeak
 * easy_install pymongo iterpipes